Kurama (YuYu Hakusho)

 Kurama is a fictional character from the manga YuYu Hakusho by Yoshihiro Togashi.
-A Fox Demon (妖狐, Yōko) reborn as the human Shuichi Minamino (南野 秀一, Minamino Shūichi) in modern life, he is introduced as a thief who stole a supernatural mirror to save his dying mother from death.
+A Fox Demon (妖狐, Yōko) reborn as the human Shuichi Minamino (南野 秀一, Minamino Shūichi) in modern life, he is introduced as a thief who stole a supernatural mirror to save his sick mother from death.
 Although Kurama is initially portrayed as a villain, he becomes a supporting character to aid the protagonist Yusuke Urameshi in the next arc.
-Across his fights are revealed events from his past life as a demon, into which he becomes able to transform for a limited time.
+Across his fights, events from his past life as a demon are revealed.
+During one encounter, he is involuntarily reverted to his demon form, and he later gains to ability to transform at will, but only for a limited time.
 The character has also appeared in the anime adaptation, the two movies, and other related works.

 Kurama was modeled after a friend that Togashi found interesting.
-Already during his introduction Togashi planned to have him become an ally to the main characters despite being a villain.
-As the next arcs, which primarily relieve on action, Kurama became a prominent fighter much to Togashi's pressure since he was not used to writing fighting series.
-He was voiced by Megumi Ogata in Japanese and Shigeru Nakahara in his demon persona.
+When he was introduced, Togashi already planned to have him become an ally to the main characters in the future.
+During the next arcs, which primarily rely on action, Kurama is shown to be a prominent fighter, something Togashi struggled with, as he was not used to writing a fighting series.
+He was voiced by Megumi Ogata in Japanese, with Shigeru Nakahara voicing his demon persona.
 Several voice actors have voiced Kurama in English.
-The character was well received by the media often due to his sex appeal and prominent role in the series as a supporting character.
-Ogata's performance was also the subject of positive response despite early negative backlash by viewers of the anime.
+The character was well received, due to his sex appeal and his prominent role in the series as a member Team Urameshi.
+Ogata's performance was also received positively, despite an early negative backlash.